shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-manage-acrs.md

 <properties
-   pageTitle="Administración de los registros de control de acceso en StorSimple | Microsoft Azure" description="Describe cómo utilizar los registros de control de acceso (ACR) para determinar qué hosts pueden conectarse a un volumen en el dispositivo StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Manage access control records in StorSimple | Microsoft Azure" description="Describes how to use access control records (ACRs) to determine which hosts can connect to a volume on the StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"